Canvas and Its Enemies — Mildew, UV, Salt, and Wet Rot

 Wet rot in canvas operates on the same biological principle as wet rot in timber — fungal breakdown of the substrate in persistently damp conditions — but the visual presentation is different and the progression is slower.
 Where mildew is surface-active and spreads visibly across the weave, wet rot works through the fibre itself, degrading the cellulose matrix from within.
 The canvas looks intact from the outside while losing strength steadily through the thickness of the material.

 Wet rot in canvas concentrates in the same locations as mildew: seams, bagged areas, anywhere that retains moisture.
 The double thickness at a seam is an ideal environment — the outer faces look clean while the inner faces, pressed together and unable to dry, are sustaining active decay.
-Bolt ropes and reinforcing patches are similarly vulnerable; the junction between the rope or patch and the canvas body traps moisture and is difficult to inspect without disassembly.
+Bolt ropes and reinforcing patches are similarly vulnerable.
+The junction between the rope or patch and the canvas body traps moisture and is difficult to inspect without disassembly.

 Salt — The Enabler Nobody Talks About